 Unresponsive DB Link

 A dead DB link means an unresponsive remote connection between databases.
-In fact, the db link may have finished his job without any return.
+In fact, the db link may have finished his job, but no return.

 Sometimes, the symptom would be more obvious if databases are in a complicated or restrictive network environment that you are unable to do any change.